Common Personal Watercraft Repairs You Can Avoid…

-On the other hand, hitting obstacles in the water while Sea Doo riding can be much more serious.
-Aside from the obvious safety concern for the operator (and passengers) of hitting anything solid at any speed, impediments like underwater rocks, shoals or deadheads can rip though a personal watercraft’s protective outer surface or even crack the hull.
-Either way, just like if you forget to replace or tighten the drain plugs, your jet ski could soon be water logged and may even sink (leading among other things, to a flooded engine, see above).
+On the other hand, hitting obstacles in the water while Sea Doo riding is much more serious.
+Start with the obvious safety concern for the operator (and passengers) of hitting anything solid at any speed.
+Impediments like underwater rocks, shoals or deadheads can rip though a personal watercraft’s protective outer surface or even crack the hull.
+Either way, just like if you forget to replace or tighten the drain plugs, your jetski could soon water log and may even sink.
+Leading among other things, to a flooded engine, see above.

 Personal Watercraft Repairs #4 – Improper Winterizing

-Next, mechanical issues can result from incorrect preparation and storage of your jet ski for the off-season, and from not getting it ready properly to start a new season of Sea Doo riding.
-Similar troubles can also happen with personal watercraft that have been left sitting for a long time before being pressed back into service again.
-In either case, batteries are especially problematic if not regularly re-charged, but having your unit serviced properly at your authorized PWC dealer can avert all storage-related issues.
+Next, mechanical issues can result from incorrect preparation and storage of your jet ski for the off-season.
+Or from not getting it ready properly to start a new season of Sea Doo riding.
+Similar troubles can also happen if you’ve left your personal watercraft sitting for a long time before pressed it back into service again.
+In either case, batteries are especially problematic if not regularly re-charged.
+But having your unit serviced properly at your authorized PWC dealer can avert all storage-related issues.

 Personal Watercraft Repairs #5 – Improper Break In